 League Year means the operating revenues, including Barter (as defined below), from all

-sources, whether known or unknown, whether now in existence or created in the future, as
+sources, whether known or unknown, whether now in existence or created in the future

 expressly set forth in this Section 50.1(a), of each Club or the League, for or with respect to that